pockyitachi/LeetcodeTop100/src/C1TwoSum/TwoSum.md

 SC: O(1)

 ## Hashmap
+HashMap<key, value>, both key and value are Integer type. target remain -> casting to Integer

+TC: O(n) SC: O(n)
+### One - Pass
 Implement a Hashmap, key -> the ele val, value -> the index

 Search in a for loop, pick from the first ele, check if the target remain inside the map

+if yes -> return the value(index) and current i.

+if not -> add array[i] as key, index as value.

+### Two - Pass
+Add all the elements from the array into the Hashmap

+Search inside a for loop, pick one and check if the target remain is inside the map

+if yes -> return the value(index) and current i.

+if not -> do nothing.